JetpackDuba/Gitnuro/README.md

 - Create/Apply patches
 - Remove tags from remote.
 - View stashes in the log tree.
-- Submodules support (planned for 1.2.0).
-- Change the tracking of a specific branch.
 - Syntax highlighting for diff.
 - Various log options like showing the author, filtering by current branch o hide remote branches.
 - Customizations settings.